antariksh0094/DSC_Springboard/README.md

 I am learning Data Science and Deep Learning from Springboard India.
 To complete the curriculum, we need to submit assignments on topics like ML basics, statistics, deep learning etc. This repository contains my submitted assignments.

-To view my capstone project, please refer to the relevant repo (Capstone - Home Credit Default).
+I have completed 2 projects, on Loan Default Analysis and Chest X-Ray image analysis.
+Please refer to the relevant repo in my profile.

-If you have any questions, please drop a mail on antariksh.0094@gmail.com or call on 9741879016.
+You can contact me on antariksh.anupam@gmail.com or 9741879016.